postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRm4aEylX8xMNmO-HFFxr67gbZDQ8rh_vss1HvX0tWAUD_zxkwYYNhiBObT1LVe8m6ELZ0seOzmH0ZL/pubchart?oid=1488435965&amp;format=interactive"></iframe>
 </center>

 If batching did not work at all, we would see a linear increase in latency and a linear decrease in throughput.
-That did not happen; instead, we got a good increase in throughput and a sublinear increase in latency.
+That did not happen; instead, we got a 1.5x improvement by batching 5 predictions together, and a 1.2x improvement by batching 20.
 A modest success, but a success nonetheless.

 ### Graceful Degradation and Queuing